-The School may disclose personal information, including sensitive information, held about an individual for educational, care and administrative purposes and to seek support and advice.
-This may include to:
+The School may disclose personal information, including sensitive information, for educational, care and administrative purposes and to seek support and advice.
+This may include disclosures to:

-- other schools and teachers at those schools, including a new school to which a student transfer to facilitate the transfer of the student - government departments (including for policy and funding purposes) - medical practitioners - people providing educational, support and health services to the School, including specialist visiting teachers, sports and/or cocurricular coaches, volunteers, and counsellors - organisations that assist us with fundraising (see the 'Fundraising' section of this Privacy Policy) - providers of specialist advisory services and assistance to the School, including in the area of Human Resources, child protection, students with additional needs and for the purpose of administering Google Apps for Education and ensuring its proper use (see further the section below 'Sending and storing information overseas) - providers of learning and assessment tools and software vendors that provide educational software to the School (that might be installed on student PCs and tablet devices in agreement with the School). - assessment and educational authorities, including the Australian Curriculum, Assessment and Reporting Authority (ACARA) and NAPLAN Test Administration Authorities (who will disclose it to the entity that manages the online platform for NAPLAN) - agencies and organisations to whom we are required to disclose personal information for education, funding and research purposes - people providing administrative and financial services to the School - recipients of School publications, such as newsletters and magazines - students' parents or guardians - anyone you authorise the School to disclose information to - anyone to whom we are required or authorised to disclose the information to by law, including child protection laws.
+- the Meriden Old Girls' Union - other schools and teachers at those schools, including a new school to which a student transfers to facilitate the transfer of the student - other schools or sporting organisations and their staff for co-curricular activities (e.g. IGSA sport and cadets) - · providers of services for camps, excursions and incursions - government departments (including for policy and funding purposes) - medical practitioners - people providing educational, support and health services to the School, including specialist visiting teachers, sports and/or cocurricular coaches, volunteers, and counsellors - organisations that assist us with marketing and fundraising (see the 'Marketing and Fundraising' section of this Privacy Policy) - providers of specialist advisory services and assistance to the School, including in the area of Human Resources, child protection, students with additional needs and for the purpose of administering Google Apps for Education and ensuring its proper use (see further the section below 'Sending and storing information overseas') - providers of learning and assessment tools and software vendors that provide educational software to the School (that might be installed on student PCs and tablet devices in agreement with the School). - assessment and educational authorities, including the Australian Curriculum, Assessment and Reporting Authority (ACARA) and NAPLAN Test Administration Authorities (who will disclose it to the entity that manages the online platform for NAPLAN) - agencies and organisations to whom we are required to disclose personal information for education, funding and research purposes - people providing administrative and financial services to the School - the third party providers of our information management and storage systems (for the purpose of the providers providing services to the School in connection with the systems - · recipients of School publications, such as newsletters and magazines - a student's parents or guardians - · anyone you authorise the School to disclose information to, and - anyone to whom we are required or authorised to disclose the information to by law, including child protection laws.